-- If fonts don't display correctly in a PDF, make sure that all required fonts are installed on the master machine and the worker machines in your FileMaker Server deployment.
+- If fonts don't display correctly in a PDF, make sure that all required fonts are installed on the primary machine and the secondary machines in your FileMaker Server deployment.
 See FileMaker Server Help.

 Step 7: Enable users to close the file